|

 Don’t Miss: Sunset at Miradouro de Santa Luzia must be on your agenda.
 The spot is so serene and relaxing that you could sit there for hours—check out the photo in the Meet Mari section, which was taken at Miradouro de Santa Luzia at sunset.

-Logistics: With the exception of the Santa Justa Elevador (see Offbeat Transportation below), getting to the top to take in the fantastic view means hoofing it up stairs.
+Logistics: With the exception of the Santa Justa Elevador (see Offbeat Transportation below), getting to the top to take in the fantastic view means hoofing it up the stairs.
 Pace yourself and wear comfortable shoes, so you don’t have to miss any.

-The juxtaposition between old and new that’s ever present in Portuguese culture is at it’s finest when it comes to nightlife offerings in Lisbon.
+The juxtaposition between old and new that’s ever-present in Portuguese culture is at its finest when it comes to nightlife offerings in Lisbon.
 The traditional art of fado music, which includes a singer accompanied by a Portuguese guitar, is so sublimely romantic, you can be entranced by a performance over dinner and completely transported.
 The lyrics and melody are often mournful and center around the lifelong, permanent feeling of loss that the poor experienced in the early 1800s when it was first created.

 Don’t Miss: Dinner and fado music at Clube de Fado.
 There’s a famous fado guitarist often on stage there.